 3.1.
-For the 2021 survey onwards the questions in the NHS Staff Survey are aligned to the new seven themes within the People Promise along with the themes reported in previous years (Staff Engagement and Morale).
-This sets out, in the words of NHS staff, the things that would most improve their working experience.
-All nine themes are shown in the table below with our organisation results compared to the national best and average results.
+For the 2021 survey onwards the questions in the NHS Staff Survey are aligned to the People Promise.
+This sets out, in the words of NHS staff, the things that would most improve their working experience, and is made up of seven elements: